ahyurttakal/CAZy-HABench30K/README.md

 ## Citation

-If you use the Paper 1 code, please cite:
+If you use the dataset, please cite:

 ```text
 Yurttakal A.H. & Erbay H.